shopware/docs/products/extensions/search/field-config.md

 # Field Configuration

-With the [relevance](relevance.md), the *advanced search* offers the possibility to customize the searched fields.
+With the [relevance](relevance.md), the Advanced Search offers the possibility to customize the searched fields.

-Here, we want to give you brief information about the internal usage of the different Elasticsearch functionalities used for the full text search of the *advanced search*.
+Here, we want to give you brief information about the internal usage of the different Elasticsearch functionalities used for the full text search of the Advanced Search.

 ## Filter

-The *advanced search* adds some additional filters, which will be used by the [Analyzer](field-config.md#analyzer).
+The Advanced Search adds some additional filters, which will be used by the [Analyzer](field-config.md#analyzer).

 1. **Numeric-Char-Filter \(`sesNumericCharFilter`\)** - The *numeric char filter* separates strings and numbers, and it normalizes the different spelling issues mostly found in shops.